Cherokee, Alabama: Bear Creek Watershed

 Buzzard Roost and Bear Creek, located west of Cherokee, provide excellent locations for fishing and water sports.
 One of the state's oldest wooden covered bridges once crossed Buzzard Roost but was burned in 1972.

 Riverton Rose Trail

 Riverton Rose Trail winds along Bear Creek from U.S. 72 to Riverton, Alabama.
 Before the Tennessee Valley Authority closed the gates on Pickwick Dam this town was an important transportation location on the Tennessee River as it marked the beginning of the treacherous shoals that hampered transportation in the Shoals Area until the opening of Riverton Lock in 1911.
 Today most of the town is flooded by the waters of Pickwick Lake on the Tennessee River.

 Colbert Ferry

 Colbert Ferry is located by the Tennessee River on the Natchez Trace Parkway.
 It was the home of George Colbert who ran a ferry to carry passengers traveling the Natchez Trace across the Tennessee River.
+The memorial park named for Chief George Colbert offers a large picnic area for families, a well maintained boat launch and dock, 24/7 restrooms, and fishing areas along the shoreline of the Tennessee River and Colbert Creek.
+The Boat Launch gives access to some of the more popular fishing areas long the Tennessee River's Pickwick Lake Impoundment.
+The park sees many visitors but locally, nationally, and the occasional international traveler.